bk790/Stock-price-prediction-with-sentiments/README.md

 ## Usage

 1. **Data Preparation**:
-   - Load and preprocess the news data from `analyst_ratings_processed.csv`.
+   - Load and preprocess the news data from `dataset.csv`.
    - Fetch historical stock price data for the desired ticker symbol (e.g., `BABA` for Alibaba).

 2. **Sentiment Analysis**: